ananthvk/cpp-lox/documents/bytecode_file_format.md

 └──────────────┴───────────────┴───────────────────────┴──────────────────────┘
 ```

-The symbol table is serialized as symbol table header, followed by values.
+The symbol table is serialized as symbol table header, followed by global names.

 ```
 ┌─────────────────────────┬─────────┬─────────┬───────┬─────────┐
-│ Symbol table header     │ Value  0│ Value  1│ ..... │ Value  N│
+│ Symbol table header     │ String 0│ String 1│ ..... │ String N│
 └─────────────────────────┴─────────┴─────────┴───────┴─────────┘
 ```